Ousted OpenAI CEO To Join Microsoft

 • CORRECTION: Altman does not hold any shares in OpenAI.

-Josh Levin is the founder and editor in chief of The Terabyte Tribune, handling all aspects of operations and coverage.
+Joshua Levin is the publisher and executive editor of The Terabyte Tribune, handling all aspects of operations and coverage.
 He can be reached via email at [email protected]